-It all began when Dr. Sam Thenya, Founder and CEO of the Nairobi Women’s Hospital realized the gap when he worked at the top private hospitals in Kenya.
+It all began when Dr. Sam Thenya, Founder and Director of Strategy of the Nairobi Women’s Hospital realized the gap when he worked at top private hospitals in Kenya.
 He witnessed countless rape victims who could not get the necessary treatment due to their inability to meet the full costs.
-He took this challenge and wrote a proposal to the CEO of the hospital who later rejected it on grounds that it was not suitable in the long run.
+He took this challenge and wrote a proposal to the CEO of the hospital who later rejected it on grounds that it was not sustainable.
 The CEO further challenged Dr. Thenya to implement the proposal himself if he strongly felt he needed it.

 Not to take a challenge lying down, Dr. Thenya acquired the Hurlingham Hospital while it was on receivership and re-named it The Nairobi Women’s Hospital in the year 2001.
 Additionally, he founded the charitable arm of the hospital, Gender Violence Recovery Centre (GVRC), which provides free comprehensive medical treatment and psychosocial support to survivors (both male and female) of Gender Based Violence.
 Dr. Thenya’s vision for founding the Nairobi Women’s Hospital was and still is to strategically respond to the gaps within the African Healthcare sector by providing quality healthcare that is financially and geographically accessible profitably.